coaxsoft/arm_python_packages/README.md

  in .venv/lib/python3.9/site-packages/scipy/special/_ufuncs.cpython-39-darwin.so
 ```

 Help wanted with resolving this problem.
-The closest issue found is [scipy#5093](https://github.com/scipy/scipy/issues/5093)
+Read the full [issue thread regarding build](https://github.com/scipy/scipy/issues/13409)
+in the Scipy repo.